Anvesh1909/Python-Full-Stack/frontend/CSS/css.md

 - develop a meaningfull frontend using display inline and inline-block property
 - develop a meaningfull frontend using display flex property
 ---

+# Position
+- position : static
+- position : absolute
+- position : relative
+- position : fixed

+- if position is static it will not change the postion
+- absolute will change
+- relative will change
+- fixed

+- develop a frontend to know the exact diffrence between position absolute and relative
+-